Skip to main content

 • agree an early end to the tenancy with your landlord

-You could be responsible for rent until a new tenant moves in if you do not end your tenancy in one of these ways.
+You usually have to pay rent until a new tenant moves in if you do not end your tenancy in one of these ways.

 What to do if you cannot move in